NVIDIA vs. AMD: Both Offer Unique Growth Opportunities

-But enough products overlap in that a detailed analysis of Nvidia vs. AMD is warranted—especially in the graphics processing unit (GPU) space, in which both are industry leaders.
-The Nvidia Stock price and AMD stock price have been huge beneficiaries of this explosive growth.
+But enough products overlap in that a detailed analysis of NVIDIA vs. AMD is warranted—especially in the graphics processing unit (GPU) space, in which both are industry leaders.
+NVIDIA stock and Advanced Micro Devices stock have been huge beneficiaries of this explosive growth.

-Goldman Sachs Group Inc. (NYSE:GS) values the eSports market at $500.0 million in 2016 and expects 22% annually compounded growth over the next three years.
-That would make eSports a $1.0-billion industry.
-(Source: “The eSports competitive video gaming market continues to grow revenues & attract investors,” Business Insider, March 15, 2017).
+Goldman Sachs Group Inc (NYSE:GS) values the e-sports market at $500.0 million in 2016 and expects a compound annual growth rate of 22% over the next three years.
+That would make e-sports a $1.0-billion industry.
+(Source: “The eSports Competitive Video Gaming Market Continues to Grow Revenues & Attract Investors,” Business Insider, March 15, 2017).

-In terms of GPU market share, Nvidia has taken an edge over AMD.
-While the overall add-in board market fell due to market shifting, Nvidia was still increase their discrete GPU (dGPU) share.
-Discrete GPU shipments fell 29.8% quarter-over-quarter (19.2% year-over-year), yet Nvidia increased dGPU share by two percent.
-Overall, dGPU market share saw Nvidia’s market share widen four percent to 72.5% versus AMD’s 27.5%.
+In terms of GPU market share, NVIDIA Corporation has taken an edge over Advanced Micro Devices, Inc. While the overall add-in board market fell due to market shifting, NVIDIA still increased its discrete GPU (dGPU) share.

 |Q3 2015||Q4 2015||Q1 2016||Q2 2016||Q3 2016||Q4 2016||Q1 2017|

-(Source: “Moderate sales in the first quarter, the GPU industry starts to gear up for Q3,” Jon Peddie Research, last accessed August 14, 2017.)
+(Source: “Moderate Sales in the First Quarter, the GPU Industry Starts to Gear Up for Q3,” Jon Peddie Research, last accessed August 14, 2017.)

 Although its revenues more than doubled to $416.0 million, they came in shy of expectations.
 However, the $7.3-million-dollar miss seems relatively tame.
-It accounts for less than two percent of total revenues in a nine-figure market.
+It accounts for less than two percent of the company’s total revenues in a nine-figure market.

-Nvidia counts goliaths such as Amazon.com, Inc.‘s (NASDAQ:AMZN) Amazon Web Services and Microsoft Corporation (NASDAQ:MSFT) among its customers.
+NVIDIA Corporation counts goliaths such as Amazon.com, Inc.‘s (NASDAQ:AMZN) “Amazon Web Services” and Microsoft Corporation (NASDAQ:MSFT) among its customers.

 So the verdict isn’t in yet, although early returns look promising.

-The company recently announced “Project Holodeck,” a collaborative virtual reality environment that incorporates the feeling of real-world presence through sight, sound, and haptics.
-(Source: “NVIDIA Reveals Holodeck, Its Groundbreaking Project for Photorealistic, Collaborative VR,” Nvidia Corporation, May 10, 2017).
+The company recently announced “Project Holodeck,” a collaborative virtual reality (VR) environment that incorporates the feeling of real-world presence through sight, sound, and haptics.
+(Source: “NVIDIA Reveals Holodeck, Its Groundbreaking Project for Photorealistic, Collaborative VR,” NVIDIA Corporation, May 10, 2017).

-Nvidia Vs. AMD: Investment Verdict
+NVIDIA vs. AMD: Investment Verdict